-In June 2016, the SEC introduced proposed rules that would modernize the SEC's disclosure requirements and policies for mining properties by aligning them with current industry and global regulatory practices and standards.
-The SEC is proposing to replace Guide 7, which has not been updated in 35 years, with a new Subpart 1300 of Regulation S-K. The new rules would align more closely with mining disclosure standards based on the Committee for Mineral Reserves International Reporting Standards ("CRIRSCO").
-For example, the new rules would permit and in fact require a company to disclose mineral resources and material exploration results in addition to mineral reserves; would adopt the CRIRSCO-based classification of inferred, indicated and measured mineral resources; and would mandate that commodity prices used in reserve and resource estimations cannot be higher than the prior 24-month average closing price.
+The SEC's Industry Guide 7 contains disclosure guidance for public companies with significant mining operations.
+As discussed further below, in October 2018, the SEC released final rules, replacing Guide 7 with a new Subpart 1300 of Regulation S-K92, modernizing the SEC's disclosure requirements and policies for mining properties..
+The new rules, which will apply for the first fiscal year ending on or after January 1, 2021, align more closely with mining disclosure standards based on the Committee for Mineral Reserves International Reporting Standards ("CRIRSCO").
+For example, the new rules permit and in fact require a company to disclose mineral resources and material exploration results in addition to mineral reserves; adopt the CRIRSCO-based classification of inferred, indicated and measured mineral resources; and mandate that commodity prices used in reserve and resource estimations cannot be higher than the prior 24-month average closing price.